 I would like to think that this means a solution to the memory deficits that accompany aging, are close at hand.
 However, training in scientific research tells me that actual in-pharmacy solutions may not occur next week/month/year.
 So I did some digging on cortisol and the aging brain and found the following details and links somewhat helpful.
 Read on for a shorter term potential therapy for too much cortisol on the brain.

 Memory declines with aging.
 One factor that negatively affects memory is stress.
 While stress, in some cases, actually aids in establishing memory, continued stress can have a cumulative and negative effect on the brain and in particular, the hippocampus region of the brain, the memory bank.
-The Franklin Institutes’ website notes research by Robert M. Sapolsky that shows that sustained stress damages the hippocampus, the area of the brain important to learning and memory.
+Research by Robert M. Sapolsky has shown that sustained stress damages the hippocampus, the area of the brain important to learning and memory.

 The culprits of this damage are known to be glucocorticoids, steroid hormones secreted by the adrenal glands in response to stress.
 Glucocorticoids are more commonly called corticosteroids or, more simply, cortisol.
 Details on cortisol are available from Wikipedia.